frybox/fryweb/README.md

 # Fryhcs
-A python library to generate HTML, Javascript and CSS, based on pyx file.
+A Python library to generate HTML, Javascript and CSS, based on pyx file.

+Pys is jsx in python, it's the core of this project.

-Fryhcs is inspired heavily by React jsx, TailwindCSS, WindiCSS in JS ecosystem.
+Fryhcs is inspired heavily by React JSX, TailwindCSS, WindiCSS in JS ecosystem.

+Fry Html, Css and Javascript, in pure Python, no node.js-based tooling needed!

 ## Features
 * Support pyx extension to normal python file, similar to jsx, write html tags in python file.
 * Provide a pyx loader for python import machanism, load and execute pyx files directly.
 * Provide a utility-first css framework, similar to TailwindCSS, support attributify mode similar to WindiCSS.
 * Support django/flask framework.
+* Provide pygments lexer for pyx.
 * Provide development server which supports server/browser auto reloading when file saved.
-* Provide a command line tool `fry`, build css/js, run pyx file and run development server.
+* Provide a command line tool `fry`, build css/js, highlight and run pyx file and run development server.
 * Support plugin machanism, anyone can implement her own components based on fryhcs utilities.

-All features are implemented in python, no node ecosystem is required.
+All features are implemented in pure Python, no node.js ecosystem is required.

 ## Installation